Seven Oaks & Ross House Museum

 The photos range in date from the 1860s to the early 1900s.
 Some of them have notes addressed to various people: Sibyl Inkster, Harriet Inkster McMurray, Colin Robertson Sinclair, "Mollie" & "Grandma".
 The album might have belonged to Marak Inkster, with additions by Captain Colin, sister Harriet, and later by Sybil.

 Photos are unique windows into the past, with a tremendous power to bring people to life.
-Unfortunately very few people label their family albums -- because of course the owners who they show.
+Unfortunately very few people label their family albums -- because of course the owners know who is shown.
 While it's difficult to put names to faces 150 years later, we can make educated guesses to bring these individuals' personalities back into history.
 Please note that many of the identifications made here are speculative.

 Pictures are one of the most interesting historical documents to examine because they provide so many clues about their context: